Dr Andrew Pimm

 - Renewable energy

-- PhD, Analysis of Flexible Fabric Structures, The University of Nottingham,
+- PhD, Analysis of Flexible Fabric Structures, University of Nottingham,

-I presently supervise several undergraduate and postgraduate students investigating the techno-economics of electricity storage at a range of scales.
+I presently supervise several undergraduate and postgraduate students investigating the techno-economics of energy storage at a range of scales.

 Research groups and institutes